cbsd/cbsd.io/docs/cbsd/docs/What-you-need-to-know-about.md

  `baserw=0;`

-To create a jail with a readonly base, pass the flag `baserw=0`.
+To create a jail with a read-only base, pass the flag `baserw=0`.
 Instead of writing to the base, the new jail will use the standard base from `$workdir/basejail/$basename`.
-Jails with a read only base are stored in the directory `$workdir/jails/$jname`.
+Jails with a read-only base are stored in the directory `$workdir/jails/$jname`.
 Any `baserw=0` jail will mount the `$basename `through nullfs.
 This allows for the easy upgrade of all `baserw=0 `jails, as upgrading the `$basename `jail upgrades all of the jails using it.
-Another advantage is the fact that if a read only jail is compromised, the attacker will be unable to modify anything in base as it is read only.
+Another advantage is the fact that if a read-only jail is compromised, the attacker will be unable to modify anything in base as it is read-only.

 `baserw=1`; When a new jail is created with the flag ` baserw=1`, the jail will have the ability to write to it's own base.
 Jails with this ability store data in the directory `$workdir/jails-data/$jname`.